 The following are articles, both scholarly and opinion, to understand the current legislation and its impact.

 Public Diplomacy, Smith-Mundt and the American Public by Emily Metzgar.
-This is the best overall review of the Smith-Mundt Act to date.
-It is required reading for anyone interested in the Act.
+This is a good analysis of the modern discussion around the act, however it repeats the old myths about the original design and intent of the law as well as the original environment .
 (Emily T. Metzgar (2012): Public Diplomacy, Smith-Mundt and the American Public, Communication Law and Policy, 17:1, 67-101)

 Reforming Smith-Mundt: Making American Public Diplomacy Safe for Americans by Matt Armstrong, 2 August 2010, at World Politics Review.